gabyx/Githooks/README.md

     --maintained-hooks "pre-rebase, post-checkout, post-merge, pre-push"
 ```

-This will only support the mentioned hooks in the template directory (e.g. for
-new clones).
 You can still overwrite selectively for a repository by
 [installing another set of hooks](#installing-or-removing-run-wrappers).
 Missing
 Git LFS hooks will always be placed if necessary.